UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron Foundation updates from 18.03- 22.03

+**NFT Hub**
+* Logging optimization - in progress;
+* auto-return for off-chain orders development - Ultron team is making improvements to off-chain orders, work in progress;
+* NFT transferability - in progress;
+* automatic bridge of reward from bsc to ultron - completed, ready for release.
+* sentinel redis integration - completed;
+* refact of off-chain orders - completed;
+* gas to scanner calculation - completed;

+**UltronSwap**
+* Bridge contracts improvement - in progress.
+Contracts deployed, currently working on the backend;

 ## Ultron Foundation updates from 11.03 - 15.03.2024

 **NFT Hub**